Aminochka4/Golang/final-project/README.md

 # Social media as Questionnaires

-This is simple app where everyone can create profile with own questionnaires.
+This is a simple app where everyone can create profile with their own questionnaires.

 ## API structure